technomancy/bussard/doc/quickstart2.md

 messages from local mailing lists, though you will only be notified in your HUD about messages for you.
 Some messages you can reply to with alt-return; this is most often used for accepting missions which are posted to various mailing lists.
+Pressing alt-a will archive a message.

 Your ship's onboard computer also contains an SSH client, which allows you to connect with the port computers at various stations and